Which are the Best types of chicken breeds in Kenya?

 |Improved chicken Breeds||Exotic chicken breeds||Exotic Layers (egg) chicken||Exotic Broiler (meat) chicken||Indigenous chicken Breeds in Kenya|

 |Kari Improved Kienyeji Chicken||Rhode Island Red||Shaver Star cross||Arbor Acres||Dwarf size birds|

 The post analyses each breed type in terms of their maturity period, number of eggs laid and their tolerance to common poultry pests and diseases.
 Others are feeding characteristics and average weight of mature hens and cocks.

-These are the improved chicken breeds from Kenya and abroad.
+These are the improved kienyeji chicken breeds available in Kenya and abroad.
 They are liked by commercial farmers for their enhanced productivity than the local and the old dual purpose chicken.
 They are cheaper to raise than the hybrid layers and broilers for they can withstand many diseases.
 Consumers prefer their nutritious and organic raised meat and brown eggs.
 In this category you have the

 - KARI improved Kienyeji,